deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtTables.rst

     :type: int

-    Stores the Discipline of the User when the Personal-Feature is enabled.
+    Stores the discipline of the User when the Personal-Feature is enabled.

     To get a List for what the IDs stands for `see here <https://service.doccheck.com/service/info/codes_v2.php?scope=discipline&language=en&format=json>`__.